ashishnandan/tax-calculator/README.md

 ```

 ### Sample Output
-Once you execute the run command, you will get below output
+Once you execute the run command, you will get below output in terminal

 ```
    Year : 2019, Age : 28, Income : 500000.0, Investment : 75000.0